vinzmyko/mdello/project-management.md

 - Create, Read, Update Data Models ✅
 - Error handling and robustness ✅
 - Validate the trello token if it's incorrect, in TrelloClient ✅
+- Update the operations.go to use the Params structs at input parameters ✅
+- Refactor operations.go functions to use helper functions as similar code for each: createrequest, request, response ✅

 ## In Progress
 - Basic CLI structure